desmos-labs/desmos/docs/architecture/adr-001-reports-type-field-expansion.md

 ## Abstract

-Report's `type` field should be expanded and enhanced to make possible adding more reasons and elaborate more WHY a post has been reported.
+Report's `type` field SHOULD be expanded and enhanced to make possible adding more reasons and elaborate more why a post has been reported.

 ## Context

 Centralized social networks give users the possibility to select multiple reasons when they're about to reporting a post.
 By doing this, the report become itself more explicit and complete and will later help the moderator/community to judge and choose the best way to handle it.
+Actually inside Desmos we don't handle the reporting system like described.
+Instead, we rely on our `Report` object which contains the `type` field.
+The `type` field takes care to contain the reason behind the report, but at the moment, it can only store 1 reason at time.
+Despite this can be handy and quick during as a first implementation attempt, it may be not enough for future decentralized social networks and social enabled apps.

+Users need an exhaustive way to report contents on decentralized platforms, so having a repeated `type` field that allows to do this should be the better option to improve the whole report system.
+This ADR proposes such changes inside the current `Report` type.

 ## Decision